Available with Workflow Manager license.

 When a new activity has been performed on a job, such as creation, reassignment, step execution, or workflow modification, among others, the history log is automatically updated with the date/time stamp, the user who performed the activity, and information regarding the activity itself.

 Extended properties are custom properties that enable you to store business-specific properties as required.
 These properties are configured by job type, as it is likely that different types of work require different properties associated with them.
 The custom extended properties display on the job view with Extended Properties as the default title.
 This may appear by another name, depending on the job type configuration.
-You can view and update (where applicable) the 1-1 properties here.
-The 1-1 properties have only one record for each job in the extended property table.
+You can view and update (where applicable) the one-to-one properties here.
+The one-to-one properties have only one record for each job in the extended property table.

 Notifications are email alerts triggered by events in the Workflow Manager system throughout the life cycle of the job.
 Notifications provide a way for users to work confidently without worrying about missing job assignments or failing to meet required job correspondence.
 Some examples of built-in notifications are as follows: